AmirrezaRotamian/spring-microservices-kubernetes-demo/README.md

 ## Architecture

 This project employs a microservices architecture containerized within Kubernetes (k8s).
-The core services—Gateway, Auth, User, and Wallet—interact with each other to fulfill various functionalities.
+The core services — Gateway, Auth, User, and Wallet—interact with each other to fulfill various functionalities.
 All services are instrumented to send trace data to Zipkin for distributed tracing and monitoring.

 The following graph illustrates the architecture described above.